balinwarren/balinwarren/README.md

 **`Software Engineer`**

-I'm currently a 23 year old Computer Science major at Western Governors University currently working as a Site Reliability Engineer at PNC.
+I'm currently a 23 year old Computer Science major at Western Governors University currently working as a Data Center Technician at Google.
 Over the years my passions have taken many forms but they always centered around technology.
-From building custom computers, to tech content creation, to now creating custom software.
+From building custom computers to now creating custom software.
 As I pursue my bachelor's I aspire to use my skills to start my career in software engineering.

 #